Caregivers: Have you ever lied to your elderly loved one?

 You have to be honest with yourself, recognize your own needs, and honor those needs by attending to them with the same care and compassion that you give to your loved one.

 Preventing burnout is essential for caregivers.
 Here are a few resources that may shed some light on how you can learn to balance your loved one's needs with your own:

-Also, if you're seeking to connect with a group of people that you never have to lie to about caregiving's most difficult topics, look no further that the AgingCare.com Caregiver Forum.
+Also, if you're seeking to connect with a group of people that you never have to lie to about caregiving's most difficult topics, look no further than AgingCare.com Support Groups.
 These men and women know what it's like to live in the trenches of caregiving and can provide you with honest, understanding feedback.